It can happen in an instant, and if you’re in a car accident and the other driver doesn’t have insurance, you need a car accident lawyer on your side.

-The personal injury law firm of Slater & Zurz has represented numerous Ohioans across the state helping them secure settlements to cover medical costs and other expenses.
+The car accident law firm of Slater & Zurz has represented numerous Ohioans across the state, helping them secure settlements to cover medical costs and other expenses.
 We take every case seriously, going the extra mile to get you and your family the compensation you deserve.

 We care about victims and their families, which is why we urge everyone to carry auto insurance.

 Although auto insurance is designed to protect a driver who gets into an accident from being sued, it can also help drivers cover their own losses and medical bills if the other motorist is uninsured.

 While insurance laws vary from state to state, most require drivers to carry a minimum amount of coverage.